 Allocations are shown as a percentage of the fund's net assets as of 8/31/23.
 Cash and net other assets, if any, represent the market value weights of cash, derivatives, short-term securities, and other unclassified assets in the portfolio.
-Summary information may differ from the information in the portfolio schedule included in the financial statements due to the inclusion of derivative securities, any interest accruals, the exclusion of as-of trades, if any, the use of different classifications of securities for presentation purposes, and rounding.
+Summary information may differ from the information in the portfolio schedule notes included in the financial statements due to the inclusion of derivative securities, any interest accruals, the exclusion of as-of trades, if any, and rounding.
 Holdings and allocations may vary over time.
 Due to rounding, percentages may not equal 100%.